Opened for my 80th birthday. Superb winemaking. Deep colour, close to optimum maturity, complex with a long aftertaste. So enjoyable. — a month ago

 This wine is in a different orbit.
 I can safely say I have never tasted a wine this smooth, this balanced, this subtle… this uplifting.
 Fine polished tannins take this juicy, vibrant fruit infused with black olive and lifted with earthy notes from the stones of the Rocks District to a finish that stays with you for minutes and can only make you think of one thing: I want another sip…. but I I want this wine to last for ever ….good problem to have 😁.
 Like Nicholas Joly said.
 A good wine makes you feel something deeply inside and you can ‘feel’ the wine.
-This one sure did. — 23 days ago
+This one sure did. — a month ago

 Inky in color with a short purple rim.
 Not showing much age.